DrChooper/teaching/Phylogeny.md

 - `-T 16` tells iqtree2 to use 16 parallel 'threads' so that it can use multiple processors in the server simultaneously.
 - `-st` CODON tells iqtree2 to use codon models for sequence evolution.
 - `-o` is telling iqtree2 what the outgroup taxon is so it can root the trees correctly.
-- `--alrt 1000` and `-B 1000` tell iqtree2 to estimate the confidence in the branches in the tree using 1000 replicates using an approximate likelihood ratio test (--alrt) and a conventional bootstrap test (-B).
-Much more info on iqtree2 here: http://www.iqtree.org/doc/
+- `--alrt 1000` and `-B 1000` tell iqtree2 to estimate the confidence in the branches in the tree using 1000 replicates using an approximate likelihood ratio test (`--alrt`) and a conventional bootstrap test (`-B`).
+Much more info on [IQ-TREE here](http://www.iqtree.org/doc/)

 - We're going to run iqtree in a batch queue to make sure the server can handle the load